ntnu-blackandbrown/clozet/README.md

 - Email services for user verification
 - Frontend URL for proper routing
 - File upload settings for handling user uploads

-> **Note:** The `env.example` file is provided as a reference to understand the required environment variables.
-For actual deployment and testing, use the `.env` for the actual web server config

 ### Demo Users